kazurayam/TimeKeeper/docs/index.md

 ## Table sorted by selected items among Attributes

-You can choose columns out of the Attributes.
+You can choose columns as sort key out of the Attributes.

         @Test
         void test_HTTPGetAndSaveResponse_sortByAttributes_URL() {